Tom Tracy: College career

 At Tennessee, Tracy showed promise under coach Harvey Robinson in his 1953 debut.
 The sophomore rushed for 336 yards (4.7 per carry) and five touchdowns in a back-up role.

 Tracy came into his own in the 1954 season, when he carried the Volunteers offense as one of the most potent play-makers in the nation.
 The junior paced the team in attempts (116), yards (794), yards per attempt (6.7) and touchdowns (five) on the ground.

 Yet no sooner did Robinson leave after the season than Tracy followed him a short time later.
 New coach Bowden Wyatt planned to build his Single Wing offense around highly regarded junior Johnny Majors, a former Tennessee prep star whose family had deep football roots.
 In an attempt to toughen up his squad, the coach called on Tracy to run a wedge play against a 15-man defense in practice on day.
 The senior halfback was injured in the drill, but rather than halt the session while he struggled to get off the field, Wyatt immediately called on the next man to take his place.
 Tracy felt unappreciated if not betrayed, so much so that he quit the team the following day without resistance from his coach.

+Professional career

+Ottawa Rough Riders

+Tracy wasn't out of football for long.
+Only months earlier, his former line coach Chan Caldwell had left Tennessee to become head man of the Rough Riders in the Canadian Football League.
+He brought Volunteers freshman coach John Idzik with him to serve as backfield coach.
+While the two coaches clashed over personnel and play-calling matters, Tracy didn't disappoint as the bell cow back of the Split-T attack.
+The Big Four All-Star selection finished the season as the team leader in rushing yards (729), attempts (102) and average per carry (7.1).
+In addition, he returned eight kickoffs for 169 yards (21.1 average) and booted four field goals and 23 extra points.